Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 | `DataTypeDatalist` (strict / suggest strict) | `datalist-strict` |
 | `DataTypeDatalist` (other) | `datalist-non-strict` |

+A `DataTypeDatalist` field configured to accept multiple values (its `data_type` setting is `array`) migrates with `item_type` set to `dynamic-array`, so the resulting property stores a list of datalist values instead of a single one.
+Every other `Datalist` field migrates with a plain `string` item type.

 Existing template assignments are carried over automatically, so migrated variables show up already attached to the same host, service, command, user and notification templates that used the original field.

+> A field bound to a template with a `var_filter` (only applying the field
+> under certain conditions) is left untouched by default, since the new
+> property system has no equivalent for conditional bindings; migrating it
+> would make an optional field unconditionally required.
+Pass
+> `--allow-lossy-filters` to migrate it anyway and drop the filter, or
+> `--verbose` to see which fields were skipped for this reason.
+With
+> `--delete`, a datafield kept back this way is never removed, even without
+> `--allow-lossy-filters`.

 > Renaming or removing a property, migrated or not, automatically renames or removes its stored
 > values by variable name.
 The one exception is a variable name still claimed by a Data field that
 > hasn't been migrated (or was migrated without `--delete`): its values are deliberately left in
 > place rather than renamed or deleted out from under that field, so migrate any colliding Data
 > field first if you want a clean rename or removal.
+>
+> Migration stamps existing stored values with the property's UUID, so detaching the
+> property from a template later correctly finds and removes them too.
+The one
+> exception is a field left out due to a retained `var_filter` binding (see above):
+> its values keep their old, UUID-less shape until you migrate that binding as well.

 Configuration Baskets
 ---------------------